 Dan Crawley is the author of the novella Straight Down the Road (Ad Hoc Fiction, 2019) and the short story collection The Wind, It Swirls (Cowboy Jamboree Press, 2021).
-His writing appears in a number of journals and anthologies, including JMWW, Lost Balloon, North American Review, SmokeLong Quarterly: The Best of the First Ten Years 2003-2013, Wigleaf, Quarterly West, and Atticus Review.
+His writing appears in numerous journals and anthologies, including JMWW, Lost Balloon, North American Review, SmokeLong Quarterly: The Best of the First Ten Years 2003-2013, Wigleaf, Quarterly West, and Atticus Review.
 He is a recipient of an Arizona Commission on the Arts creative writing fellowship.
-Also, he is a Best of the Web nominee, a two-time Best Small Fictions nominee, a two-time Best of the Net nominee, a Pushcart Prize nominee, and appears on the Wigleaf Top 50 longlist (2019, 2021).
+Also, he is a two-time Best Small Fictions nominee, a two-time Best of the Net nominee, a three-time Best Microfiction nominee, a Pushcart Prize nominee, and appears on the Wigleaf Top 50 longlist (2019, 2021, 2022).
 His work won a Bath Flash Fiction Award 2019 Novella-in-Flash highly commended prize.
-Recently, he has been a Contributing Editor for Best Microfiction, a guest judge for The Sunlight Press Spring 2021 Flash Fiction Contest, and a Little Patuxent Review fiction reader.
+Recently, he was a Contributing Editor for Best Microfiction, a guest judge for The Sunlight Press Spring 2021 Flash Fiction Contest, and a Little Patuxent Review fiction reader.

 He has taught creative writing, composition, and literature courses for 26 years at a number of community colleges and universities throughout the Southwest.
 And for three years, he was a Lecturer in Creative Writing at Northern Arizona University, leading fiction workshops at all levels.